littlebee/daph-bot/README.md

 ### lib/motorControl.py

-This program interfaces with the Raspberry GPIO to control the motors of daph-bot.
+This program interfaces with the Raspberry GPIO to read the sensors, change LED colors and control the motors of daph-bot.

 It continuously checks for